-In an emergency, depending on the scale of the event, the MRM may choose to deploy Victorian Council of Churches (VCC) outreach services.
+In an emergency, depending on the scale of the event, the MRM may choose to deploy Victorian Council of Churches Emergency Ministries (VCC EM) outreach services.
 The MRM may also request to DHHS that Nexus Primary Health - Community Health Services be activated to provide support.
 DHHS has an MOU with Nexus and is therefore responsible for activation.

-The VCC service includes doorknocking affected residents and producing a report for the MRM on the mental health of affected residents.
-All VCC volunteers and Chaplains have completed psychological first aid training and are equipped to support people affected by trauma as a result of an emergency or disaster.
+The VCC EM service includes doorknocking affected residents and producing a report for the MRM on the mental health of affected residents.
+All VCC EM volunteers and Chaplains have completed psychological first aid training and are equipped to support people affected by trauma as a result of an emergency or disaster.

-If people are identified as potentially requiring ongoing support by the VCC outreach program they will notify the MRM.
+If people are identified as potentially requiring ongoing support by the VCC EM outreach program they will notify the MRM.
 The MRM may request assistance from Nexus through DHHS for ongoing support.

-A copy of the psychosocial support framework can be found at: https://providers.dhhs.vic.gov.au/psychosocial-support-framework-emergencies-pdf
+&lt;sup>20 A copy of the psychosocial support framework can be found at: https://providers.dhhs.vic.gov.au/psychosocial-support-framework-emergencies-pdf